-With flexible working hours and 26 days paid holiday (plus bank holidays), an apprenticeship with Karbon offers you successful candidates the chance to study whilst gaining valuable experience and contributing to the success of a fast-paced, organisation that is constantly growing and changing.
+With flexible working hours and 26 days paid holiday (plus bank holidays), an apprenticeship with Karbon offers successful candidates the chance to study whilst gaining valuable experience and contributing to the success of a fast-paced, organisation that is constantly growing and changing.

 An apprenticeship is more than just a job.
 It’s an opportunity